fraga/gitax/CONTRIBUTING.md

 * Never use infolog.add directly.
 Use the indirection methods: error, warning, info and checkFailed.
 * Design your application to avoid deadlocks.

+## Compiler

+* Set compiler to level 4 and BP errors.
+* Fix all BP errors

+## Project Specific

+* Use GTX prefix on new objects.
+* Use GTX prefix on new fields/methods added on existing classes/tables.
+* Use //<GTX> //</GTX> when adding/modifying methods

 # Additional Resources

 [Best Practices for Microsoft Dynamics AX Development AX 2012](http://msdn.microsoft.com/en-us/library/aa658028.aspx)